TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

 Should Not Be Used For
 ----------------------

-While you *can* put functions and classes into the script, it is a really bad practice because such classes and functions would *always* be loaded.
+* While you *can* put functions and classes into the script, it is a really bad practice because such classes and functions would *always* be loaded.
 It is better to have them included only as needed.
+* TYPO3 Core XCLASS array assignments :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['Objects']` or $GLOBALS['TYPO3_CONF_VARS']['SYS'] options for class loader, package manager, cache manager, package manager, log manager, time zone, memory limit, locales and error handler.
+This would not work because the :file:`ext_localconf.php` is included too late in the Bootstrap class.

 Should Be Used For
 ------------------

 These are the typical functions that extension authors should place within :file:`ext_localconf.php`

-* Registering :ref:`hooks <hooks-basics>` or any simple array assignments to :php:`$GLOBALS['TYPO3_CONF_VARS']` options
+* Registering :ref:`hooks or signals <hooks-concept>`, :ref:`XCLASSes <xclasses>` or any simple array assignments to :php:`$GLOBALS['TYPO3_CONF_VARS']` options
 * Registering additional Request Handlers within the :ref:`Bootstrap <bootstrapping>`
 * Adding any PageTSconfig or Default TypoScript via :php:`ExtensionManagementUtility` APIs
 * Registering Scheduler Tasks